Chris Rabb: Early life, family and education

 Rabb was born in Chicago, to an ophthalmologist and professor father, Maurice Rabb Jr., and a politically active mother, Madeline Murphy Rabb.
-His maternal grandmother Madeline Wheeler Murphy, was a Baltimore-based community activist, and his maternal grandfather, William H. Murphy Sr, was a judge in Baltimore Rabb's great-great-grandfather, John H. Murphy Sr., was born a slave and founded the Baltimore Afro-American in 1892.
+His maternal grandmother, Madeline Wheeler Murphy, was a Baltimore-based community activist, and his maternal grandfather, William H. Murphy Sr., was a judge in Baltimore.
+Rabb's great-great-grandfather, John H. Murphy Sr., was born into slavery and founded the Baltimore Afro-American in 1892.

-Shortly after beginning his undergraduate education at Yale in 1988, Rabb was instrumental in the removal of an image of a shackled slave from the common room of Calhoun College (named after alumnus John C. Calhoun).
+Shortly after beginning his undergraduate education at Yale University in 1988, Rabb was instrumental in the removal of an image of a shackled slave from the common room of Calhoun College (named after alumnus John C. Calhoun, since renamed after alumna Grace Hopper).
 In the process Rabb also learned he was a descendant of Philip Livingston.
 Rabb received his bachelor's degree from Yale in 1992.
-Rabb got a master's degree in Organizational Dynamics from the University of Pennsylvania in 2006.
+Rabb received a master's degree in organizational dynamics from the University of Pennsylvania in 2006.